Updated May 2021 – Estimated reading time: 3 minutes

 Sample Size – Number of Respondents in the Experiential Marketing Research

 The sample size is an important aspect of any survey research.
 The more completed surveys available in experiential marketing practice, the more confident we can be with drawing accurate conclusions and applying them to a broader population.
 For any given program, we aim to get between 350-400 completed surveys per market.
 This affords greater flexibility with segmenting the responses and analyze them accordingly.

 Segmentation – Dividing Experiential Marketing Respondents into Key Groups

-Segmentation is where we are able to provide the most value in experiential marketing analysis.
-It’s not enough to say that 75% of consumers surveyed are willing to purchase Product X. That may appear to be a good number.
-But, what if we took a closer look and segmented the data by gender?
+Segmentation is where we can provide the most value in experiential marketing analysis.
+For example, it’s not enough to say that 75% of consumers surveyed are willing to purchase Product X. That may appear to be a good number.
+But what if we took a closer look and segmented the data by gender?